 Several years ago, some of the older people of Thame were invited to record their memories and these were compiled into a series of fascinating recordings by Thame Museum volunteers.
 You can listen to some of them on the links below.
 They contain significant insights into Thame’s more recent past – told by the people who experienced the times.
+Over 40 people were interviewed, some were in their nineties when the recordings were made.
+Sadly several of these people have since died, but their memories can still be listened to and appreciated.

 In the recordings you will hear about